Black Box Thinking and Digital Transformation in Healthcare

 What digital transformation can help with is the pressure and ambiguity of the Healthcare profession being reduced.
 A Cloud-based CRM system unites doctors, nurse, home care providers, family members, and the patient into a cohesive care team with a unified treatment vision, thereby reducing errors and ambiguity.

-Today we see too many organisations stuck in failure which impedes progress and halts innovation.
+Today we see too many organizations stuck in failure which impedes progress and halts innovation.
 One of the reasons for this stalling is a lack of trust in the technology that could transform how we treat patients.

 Placing faith in technology is a daunting thing.
 To trust a computer is a modern view but one we must embrace if we are to learn from failures.
 The right use of such technology will allow us to make strides on how we enact and serve patients throughout the Healthcare cycle.
 If technology will take the burden off surgeons and the Healthcare industry then the margin for error will decrease to a minimum level and this conversation will cease to exist.
 Solutions are not far away and one that AlfaPeople have implemented is the Virtual Fracture Clinic.
 Working alongside Lucy Cassidy, AlfaPeople have designed a solution that empowers patients through post-operative rehab mobile application.
 People can now access care from the comfort of their own homes, with a face-to-face appointment booked over the device if required.
-This causes a reduction of costs and time, allowing healthcare organisations to allocate resource and specialists more effectively.
+This causes a reduction of costs and time, allowing healthcare organizations to allocate resource and specialists more effectively.
 In 2018-2019, 26% plan to start offering virtual care and it is something we should embrace.
 It will help with hospital queues and transform the patient experience into one that is efficient and streamlined.
-Gartner believes that “harnessing digital technologies for consumer, member and patient engagement is essential for healthcare organisations to improving experience and outcomes and reducing costs” (Gartner, 24 January 2018)
+Gartner believes that “harnessing digital technologies for consumer, member and patient engagement is essential for healthcare organizations to improving experience and outcomes and reducing costs” (Gartner, 24 January 2018)

 Electronic Health Records (EHRs) are now being used by numerous Healthcare Organisations and show a clear step in the right way to the future of how we document patient information.
 If the next step is to place these large databases on blockchain technology then we should be looking at how and why this could benefit the bigger picture.
 With each technological solution there comes trepidation and distrust born out of a fear of failure.
 However, the current rejection of real failure is halting this change and steps must be made if we are to transform the industry.